Design & Technical Needs for Your Chamber Website

-For me, these are 3-5 different companies or links.
-I also note who our website was made or designed by in the same place.
+For me, these are 3-5 different companies or links (see below), but you might use one company for multiple.
+Also note who the website was made or designed by in the same place you log this information.

 Also, please make sure the Chamber owns these accounts – not the business who set them up for you!

 Tools I Use on This Website

 Domain Provider – NameCheap

 I purchase my Domain (url) from NameCheap.com.
 This is an annual fee, usually less than $20/year.